-Initially forbidding dribbling, the game quickly evolved to something resembling the modern version.
-Dribbling became accepted, the team size dropped to five and field goals were changed from three to two points.
-The soccer ball was replaced by a larger leather-covered ball and instead of peach baskets (from which the ball was retrieved manually) there were nets attached to metal rims.
+Basketball was invented by Canadian professor James Naismith at Springfield College in Massachuesetts in December 1891.
+It didn’t take long for the game to evolve into something resembling the modern version.
+Dribbling became accepted, the team size dropped from nine to five and field goals were changed from three to two points.
+The soccer ball Naismith had used was replaced by a larger leather-covered ball and instead of peach baskets (from which the ball was retrieved manually) there were nets attached to metal rims.

-International rules differ from those in the NBA in some notable areas.
+Although professional players, including those in the NBA, have been allowed to compete in the Olympic Games since Barcelona 1992, the international rules differ from the NBA in some notable areas.
 Each game consists of four 10-minute quarters (versus 12-minutes in the NBA).
-In the event of a tie at the end of regulation time, the game will continue with as many five-minute overtime periods as necessary.
+In the event of a tie at the end of regulation, the game will continue with as many five-minute overtime periods as necessary.
 At 28m long and 15m wide, the international court is slightly smaller than that of the NBA (28.65m x 15.24m).
 The international three-point line is an arc of radius 6.75m from the basket (versus 7.24m in the NBA).
 The height of the net is the same under both rules, 3.05m above the floor.

 |Men||Arthur Chapman, Charles Chapman, Don Gray, Edward Dawson, Gordon Aitchison, Ian Allison, Irving Meretsky, Douglas Peden, James Stewart, Malcolm Wiseman, Norman Dawson, P.P McCallum, Stanley Nantais, Thomas Pendlebury, Robert Osborne||Silver||1936 Berlin|